Food hygiene during coronavirus – your questions answered

 Can farm animals get sick and infect us?

 There is no evidence that farm animals and their feed play any role in the spread of the virus that causes Covid-19.
-Transmission by one food is possible only if it is contaminated by a sick person or a person infected with the virus, by handling it with soiled hands, or by exposing it to infectious droplets when coughing and sneezing.
+Transmission by food is possible only if it is contaminated by a sick person or a person infected with the virus, by handling it with soiled hands, or by exposing it to infectious droplets when coughing and sneezing.

 Can eating contaminated food make us sick?